qwacko/sveltekit-lucia-starter/README.md

 - Most of the TRPC server is prevented from being called from teh frontend by being located in a `server` directory.
 The exception to this is the frontend client (for use on `+page.svelte` and `+page.ts`) which is outside of this folder to allow for calling from the frontend.
 - As per the Auth section, there is an auth middleware to check the user has been provided.
 This is useful as a backstop to make sure that only authorised users can access specific TRPC endpoints regardless of where tehy are called from (Frontend or Server).
 - Examples of how to use the TRPC router are provided in the `routes/(loggedIn)/user` page.
 With `+page.svelte` indicating a trpc query from the page, `+page.ts` indicating a load function, `+page.server.ts` showing how to call is on the server.
 With these different calling methods all application should be achievable.
+- It is possible that an app could be configured to route all queries and mutations through TRPC for consistency regardless of where the call is coming from.
+Alternatiely TRPC could be removed entirely from the applicaiton, and rely on actions / load functions.
+It is up to the dev.

 ## Scripts